Police: Antonio Brown involved in domestic incident, not arrested

 One lawsuit claims that Brown just missed hitting a 22-month-old boy with the furniture.

-Brown is embroiled in a dispute with the Steelers, having reportedly asked to be traded.
+Brown is embroiled in a dispute with the Steelers, who have openly discussed the possibility of trading him.

 Brown has three years remaining on a five-year, $72.7 million contract extension that he signed before the 2017 campaign.
 He has surpassed 100 receptions and 1,000 receiving yards in each of the past six seasons, and this year he caught 104 passes for 1,297 yards and a career-high 15 touchdowns.